Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

-Let $L_1,L_2$ and $L_3$ be the boundary components, which are simple closed geodesics, of the pair of pants $P$.
-Let $\Gamma_0$ be a Fuchsian model of the domain $\Omega$ acting on $\mathbb{H}$.
-Then $\Gamma_0$ is a free group generated by two hyperbolic transformations $\gamma_1$ and $\gamma_2$.
-We may assume that $\gamma_1$ and $\gamma_2$ cover $L_1$ and $L_2$, respectively.
-It is possible to show that for an arbitrarily given triple $(a_1,a_2,a_3)$ of positive numbers, there exists a triply connected planar Riemann surface $\Omega$ such that $l(L_j)=a_j,~j=1,2,3.$ This is due to the fact that hyperbolic hexagon with edges as geodesic arcs in upper-half plane meeting perpendicularly at the corners is uniquely determined if we specify the lengths of three edges which do not meet at any corners of the hexagon.
+\paragraph{Complex Structure:} Let $L_1,L_2$ and $L_3$ be the boundary components of the pair of pants $P$ and let $\Gamma_0$ be a Fuchsian model of a domain $\mcal{F}$ acting on $\mathbb{H}$.
+Then $\Gamma_0$ is a free group generated by two hyperbolic transformations $\msf{g}_1$ and $\msf{g}_2$.
+We may assume that $\msf{g}_1$ and $\msf{g}_2$ cover $L_1$ and $L_2$, respectively (see \hyperlink{FuchsianUniformization}{The Fuchsian Uniformization} for the meaning of covering of a closed curve).
+It is possible to show that for an arbitrarily triple $(a_1,a_2,a_3)$ of positive numbers, there exists a triply connected planar Riemann surface $\mcal{F}$ such that $l(L_j)=a_j,~j=1,2,3.$ This is due to the fact that a hyperbolic hexagon with edges as geodesic arcs in the upper half-plane meeting perpendicularly at the corners is uniquely determined if we specify the lengths of three edges that do not meet at any corners of the hexagon.
+Let $D$ be the closed hyperbolic hexagon bounded by $\{C_j,L_j'\}_{j=1}^3$ corresponding to the triple $(a_1,a_2,a_3)$.
+Let $\eta_j, j=1,2,3,$ be the reflection with respect to $C_j$, i.e., anti-holomorphic automorphism of $\wh{\mathbb{C}}$ preserving $C_j$ point-wise.
+Set